lauripaulo/ynage/README.md

 # ynage
 <h1>Ynage is Not Another Github Explorer</h1>

-- And it's a personal playground to explore Python and Django.
+And it's a personal playground to explore Python and Django.

+You can <a href='https://ynage.herokuapp.com/' target='_blank'>try it in Heroku</a>!

 <h2>What it does?</h2>